rorymcd98/Ebike-Lap-Time-Simulator/README.md

 ![Battery optimisation](https://i.imgur.com/mIZyujs.png)

-Here is one of the models for the vehicle on the track.
+Here is one of the models for the vehicle on the track (Omega - yaw rate, alpha - direction relative to track, n - distance from centerline, V/U - velocity components, r - radius from road section center).

 ![Vehicle diagram](https://i.imgur.com/dVNA70V.png)